industrial-edge/ethernet-ip-getting-started/docs/Usage.md

 ![write_int](/docs/graphics/Write_Int.png)

-## Use Data Service
+## Use IIH Essentials

-The app Data Service collects the data out of different connectors and stores it for a defined time period.
+The app IIH Essentials collects the data out of different connectors and stores it for a defined time period.
 This is a prerequisite for other apps like Performance Insight.

 To activate the data transfer from the Ethernet IP Connector, proceed as following:

 - open the IED web interface
-- open the app Data Service
+- open the app IIH Essentials
 - go to tab 'Connectors' and select 'Ethernet IP Connector'
 - select the edit button and enter the user name and the password for the Databus user
 - activate the adapter and save